 To do this, we need to put forward a plan for integrated, high quality improvements from the south coast to the city.
 This includes the agreed improvements to The Parade, and the plans in development for the wider Newtown area.

 With the $8 million in ratepayer funding already approved, this would enable us to do a lot more in more places, without any additional ratepayer funding.

-Apart from the routine maintenance planned, construction on The Parade will not happen until the NZ Transport Agency has considered the plan for the whole route and confirmed what level of funding it will provide.
-The Agency is likely to make these decisions in mid-2019 once consultation in Newtown, Berhampore and Mt Cook is complete.
+Apart from the routine maintenance carried out in late 2018/early 2019, construction on The Parade will not happen until the NZ Transport Agency has considered the plan for the whole route and confirmed what level of funding it will provide.
+The Agency is likely to make these decisions once consultation in Newtown, Berhampore and Mt Cook is complete later in 2019.